Persistent Organic Pollutants

 One study finds that PCBs are released from weight loss pretty much equally between men and women.
 It also found that after a year, a "protein pacing" diet successfully prevented weight relapse, as compared to a regular "heart healthy" diet, without any adverse effects from the mobilized PCBs (He et al. 2017).

-An animal study showed that PCBs counteract the beneficial effects of weight loss in obese mice.
-Specifically, while PCBs had no effect on glucose control in obese mice, PCB exposure did impair glucose control after those mice lost weight.
-In other words, the diabetes-promoting effects of PCBs were only apparent in obese mice when those mice lost weight (Baker et al. 2013a; Baker et al. 2015).
+An animal study showed that PCBs counteract the beneficial effects of weight loss in mice with obesity.
+Specifically, while PCBs had no effect on glucose control in mice with obesity, PCB exposure did impair glucose control after those mice lost weight.
+In other words, the diabetes-promoting effects of PCBs were only apparent in mice with obesity when those mice lost weight (Baker et al. 2013a; Baker et al. 2015).
 In sheep, 3 weeks of undernutrition caused PCBs to be released from fatty tissue to blood (Lerch et al. 2016).
 In mice, fat tissue containing dioxin was grafted onto unexposed mice, and the dioxin was released from the fat and led to changes in the organs of recipient mice (Joffin et al. 2018).

 It may be that weight loss may be beneficial in people with low POP levels, it may carry some risk in those with high levels Hong et al. 2012).
 Wouldn't that be great if people could easily find out their POP levels before starting a diet?